Traveling on a low FODMAP diet: 7 tips

 If you are afraid that you won’t be able to find any food that you can eat on your destination, it might be smart to bring an emergency food kit.

-When travelling in Europe, I have never had issues with finding gluten-free or lactose-free products in the supermarkets.
-In small supermarkets they often don’t offer a lot, but in larger supermarkets I have always been able to find some things.
+When traveling in Europe, I have never had issues with finding gluten-free or lactose-free products in the supermarkets.
+In small supermarkets, they often don’t offer a lot, but in larger supermarkets, I have always been able to find some things.

 Below I have listed a few supermarkets where I have found gluten-free and lactose-free products abroad in Europe.
 There are probably way more options, but these are the supermarkets that I visited: